TNKvist/datadrill/README.md

 # DataDrill
-<p>Note - This app was created to work on specific reports with particularly defined data.
+<p>Note - This app was created to work on specific reports with company specific information.
 Some code and all data has been replaced with dummy information in this repository.</p>

 <p>The purpose of this app is to pre-filter reports to show only line items which relate to the user's location.
 Then, the user is able to drill down into each line item to find where that equipment is used across all locations..</p>